-The component bindingType states which type of operational binding is to be established.
-Operational binding types are defined by the use of the OPERATIONAL-BINDING information object class template which assigns an object identifier value to the operational binding type.
-The bindingType is taken from the ID field of one of the instances of an operational binding type referenced by OpBindingSet.
-This set is a parameter of EstablishOperationalBindingArgument, a parameterized type.
+The bindingType component shall specify which type of operational binding is to be established.
+An operational binding type is defined by an instance of the OPERATIONAL-BINDING information object class which assigns an object identifier value to the operational binding type.
+If the receiver does not recognize or support the operational binding type, it shall return an operationalBindingError with problem unsupportedBindingType.

-The initiating DSA may assign an identification to the operational binding instance via the bindingID component.
-If bindingID is absent within the operation argument, the responding DSA shall assign an ID to the operational binding instance and return it in the bindingID component of the establishOperationalBindingResult.
+The bindingID component, when present, shall hold an identification of the new operational binding instance.
+If the bindingID is absent within the operation argument, the responding DSA shall assign an ID to the operational binding instance and return it in the bindingID component of the EstablishOperationalBindingResult data type.
 In either case, when establishing an operational binding, both the identifier and version components of the OperationalBindingID value shall be assigned and issued by the DSA making the assignment.
+The identifier component of the OperationalBindingID data type shall be unique for all operational bindings between any two DSAs.
+However, the DSA not making the assignment shall accept an identifier component that is only unique within a specific operational binding type.
+If the identifier component specifies an identifier already in use for the particular binding type, the responding DSA shall return an operationalBindingError with problem duplicateID.